Battlefield V: Post-launch content

 Updates for Battlefield V as part of the aforementioned 'Tides of War' and season system added more maps, weapons and game modes to the game.
 The game ditches the "Premium Pass", which in previous Battlefield titles granted access to many benefits and new, paid expansion packs as they released, for free updates.
 As of April 23, 2020, which marked the end of active game development, there have been six different major content updates, all of which has seen the addition of new maps focusing on different theatres of World War II, new weapons, vehicles, customization options, custom servers, and a new "War Story" titled "The Last Tiger".
+On March 28, 2024, it was revealed that EA would switch Battlefield V's anti-cheat from FairFight to an in-house solution following a similar move with Battlefield 2042.

 Battlefield V has also seen two major digital rereleases throughout its lifetime, the Year 2 Edition and Definitive Edition.
 Each of these rereleases bundled in many in-game cosmetic options and could be bought separately from the main game or in a bundle.
 As with other Battlefield games except Battlefield 2042 offering their premium editions on the Steam store as the default version, the Definitive Edition of Battlefield V is the default edition offered on there.